bdtren/gratia-resource/README.md

-This is resource data for gratia app
+This is resource data for gratia app.